Visit Magdalena Furgalska 's profile on the York Research Database to:

 Lecturer

 I joined York Law School in 2021, having previously taught at Durham Law School.
-I am a socio-legal scholar with a particular interest in empirical approaches to mental health and health law.
-I was previously involved in several research projects in the area of healthcare law, ethics, disability, and international human rights.
+Prior to joining the York Law School I was involved in several research projects in the area of healthcare law, ethics, disability, and international human rights.
 Most notably, I was a Research Fellow at the WHO (2019 – 2021), working on systematic reviews that underpin the law and policy chapter of the 2022 edition of the Safe Abortion Guidance.
 I was previously a researcher on the UN Women Project exploring gender equality in Constitutions.
 My research there focused on abortion provisions in the 2010 Kenyan Constitution.

-My doctoral thesis titled ‘Achieving Social Justice for Psychiatric Survivors: Capabilities and Advance Consent to Mental Health Treatment’ was awarded in 2023 from Birmingham Law School.
+My doctoral thesis titled ‘Achieving Social Justice for Psychiatric Survivors: Capabilities and Advance Consent to Mental Health Treatment’ was awarded from Birmingham Law School.
 It was a socio-legal and empirical examination of the desirability of advance consent (a type of advance decision) to mental health treatment in English law.
 The thesis was driven by the theoretical lens provided by the capabilities approach and grounded in an innovative narrative and photo-elicitation data.
 I was funded through the ESRC 1+3 funding stream.

 My primary areas of research activity are socio-legal approaches to mental health law and medical law.
-I am particularly interested in interdisciplinary and empirical understandings of legal concepts relating to consent, advance decisions, and decision-making processes more broadly and, most importantly, how law works in practice.
+I am particularly interested in interdisciplinary and empirical understandings of legal concepts relating to consent, advance decisions, and decision-making processes more broadly and, most importantly, how law works in practice and in everyday life.
 My secondary area of research activity and interest is reproductive healthcare law.
 I am particularly interested in abortion laws and consent and medical decision-making surrounding pregnant persons with mental health diagnoses.
-I adopt empirical socio-legal methodologies in my work.

 I welcome PhD supervision enquiries from students intending to work on projects which concern any of the following:

-Member of the Socio-Legal Studies Association
+Socio-Legal Studies Association

 Centre for Ethics and Law in the Life Sciences (CELLS Durham)